laskinner/dag-tui/README.md

 As the sole tester, I focused on ensuring the tool was intuitive and user-friendly.
 I assessed the interface, instructions clarity, and overall usability, making adjustments based on personal observations.
 There were too many adjustments to list here.
 However, examples include:
 - Adjusting spacing between menus, headers, and text lines to improve readibility.
 - Shortening the randomnly genereted IDs from ~10 digits to 4 digits.
-Entering long IDs when selecting nodes in menus was very cumbersome, and required either shortening the ID length or developing a new implementation in which a user could select a node using a number generated for each node in the menu.
+Entering long IDs when selecting nodes in menus was very cumbersome for a user.
+With more time, I would have simply hidden the IDs entirely from the UI, and allowed the user to select nodes using menu numbers.
+However, a much faster, simpler, and less error-prone solution was to simply adjust the ID generator method to generate shorter IDs.
 - Adjusting column widths in tables to accommodate data while not exceeding 80 total characters in width.

 ### Error Handling and Data Validation